dipesh267/ClassificationModelComparison/README.md

 So in our case, even though oversampling helped with the train/test data set, with the larger unseen data it performed much worse.
 Maybe, in this case, oversampling isn't the best approach.

-### Quick looks at KNN vs. SVC scores to verify our selectoin
+### Quick look at KNN vs. SVC scores to verify our selection

 KNN Scores
 ![App Screenshot](/images/knnScores.png)